erply/api-go-wrapper/README.md

     []Cursor{{offset:0, limit: 100}, {offset:100, limit: 100}, {offset:200, limit: 100}, {offset:300, limit: 100}, {offset:400, limit: 100}}

 This indicates a command to build a bulk request with 5 subrequests respecting the limit 500.
 To total amount of items transferred through the `[]Cursor` channel will be 100 000 / 500 = 20.
-Of course the logic controls that the amount of `[]Cursor` items is not greather than 100 (you cannot make more than 100 subrequests in one bulk request)
+Of course the logic controls that the amount of `[]Cursor` items is not greater than 100 (you cannot make more than 100 subrequests in one bulk request)

 See the `func (p *Lister) getCursors` function for an algorithm of building fetchers input